Monumental Health & Wellness Services

 • Reduced coordination

-• Muscle weakness, which can occasionally lead to paralysis
+• Muscle weakness, which can occasionally lead to paralysiss of neuropathy

 • Diabetes: Up to 50% of individuals with diabetes develop peripheral neuropathy.